 As the main cook of the house, I also love how everything is made in one pot, without much prep work.
 Makes for easy clean up, too!

-Potatoes - Russet potatoes work the best for mashed potatoes.
+- Potatoes - Russet potatoes work the best for mashed potatoes.
 You can also use Yukon Gold potatoes, but I would not recommend using red potatoes.

 - Cream Cheese - Use half of a stick of cream cheese (4 ounces).
-You can also substitute with your favorite dairy-free cream cheese if you wish.
+You can also substitute with your favorite dairy-free cream cheese if you wish, or greek yogurt.

 ✅ Step-by-step instructions

 Detailed instructions on how to make these fluffy potatoes are in the recipe card below.
 Here's a quick step-by-step look at make garlic mashed potatoes in an electric pressure cooker:

 3. Close the Instant Pot or Ninja Foodi lid and be sure the pressure release valve is in SEALING.
-Pressure Cook on HI for 8 minutes.
-It will take your Instant Pot or Ninja Foodi anywhere from 6 to 15 minutes to come to pressure, and then it will start counting down.
+Pressure Cook on high pressure and set the cooking time to 8 minutes.

 4. Once pressure cooking is complete, use a wooden spoon or other utensil with a long handle to carefully move the pressure release valve over to VENT for a Quick Release.
 Once the pressure release valve falls all the way down, very carefully open the lid.